 Using an electronic system design specifically for design controls feels much less like “paperwork” that engineers dread, and allows you to focus on the important stuff, like designing the best product possible.

 Simply stating the words “Risk Management” has garnered more sighs and groans than I can even count.
 Everyone in the industry has a different interpretation of what risk management actually looks like.

-The only thing most everyone can agree on when it comes to risk management is that no one likes to do it.
+The only thing almost everyone can agree on when it comes to risk management is that no one likes to do it.
 Much of that disdain is due to the processes or methods people use.

 We can all agree that patient safety should be at the center of everything we do.
-Most engineers are likely already thinking about mitigating risks when they start picturing the device in their head.
+Most engineers are likely already thinking about mitigating risks when they start picturing the device in their heads.